pinkgranny/18assignment-css-santa/README.md

 The children were nestled all snug in their beds, While visions of sugar-plums danced in their heads.
-The students by their laptops, awaited their next quest, The task to build old St Nick, Santa, with just CSS.
+The students received the next task, with their mouths full of sweets, The task to build Santa using just style sheets.
 ```

 ---